barryclark/jekyll-now/_posts/2017-08-18-prism-shapeshift-first-impressions.md

 ## Funding a Prism

-I&#8217;m a [big fan of ENS (Ethereum Name Service)](http://www.scottshapiro.com/ens-cyptocurrency-domain-name-scottshapiro-eth/).
-Anything that skirts copying/pasting of public keys or photos of QR codes is a plus.
+I&#8217;m a [big fan of ENS (Ethereum Name Service)]({{ site.baseurl }}{% post_url 2017-07-08-ens-cyptocurrency-domain-name-scottshapiro-eth %}) Anything that skirts copying/pasting of public keys or photos of QR codes is a plus.
 Prism doesn&#8217;t yet integrate with ENS, so I had to lookup my public key and paste that.
 Like many services where you transfer coins as a first step, providing your “return address” is critical.
 Prism suggests using MEW but this would be easier with in-browser solutions like Metamask or in the future, Toshi.
 Or a direct integration from now sister company Keepkey.

 ## 10 minutes to fund